Feline Oral Health & Overall Health

 - Pawing at their teeth or mouth

-If you notice any of the above signs of dental disease in your cat, bring them to your Delaware County vet as soon as possible for examinations.
+If you notice any of the above signs of dental disease in your cat, bring them to your Morton vet as soon as possible for examinations.
 The sooner your cat's dental disease is diagnosed, the better.

 Common Cat Dental Problems